MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/overview.md

 - Govern your Windows Server machines using Azure Policy Guest Configuration
 - Use Azure Automanage to enrollment and configuration Azure services that support server management best practices.

-Learn more about Azure Arc-enabled server at [What is Azure Arc-enabled server](/azure/azure-arc/servers/overview).
+Learn more about Azure Arc-enabled server at [What is Azure Arc-enabled server](/azure/azure-arc/servers/overview) and Azure Automanage at [Azure Automanage for machine best practices](/azure/automanage/automanage-virtual-machines).

 ## Deep Windows Server and cluster administration with Windows Admin Center